danog/MadelineProtoDocs/docs/API_docs/constructors/updateChatPinnedMessage.md

 A message was pinned in a [legacy group](https://core.telegram.org/api/channel)
+This update is also typically emitted as an [updateNewMessage](updateNewMessage.md) with [messageService](messageService.md).

 ### Attributes: